ziweek/ziweek/README.md

  - 🌱 I’m also interested in **Algorithm** and **Web Development**.

- - ⚡ I can communicate in English, Korean and Japanese.
+ - ⚡ I can communicate in Korean, English and Japanese.

  - ⚡ I love Movies, Games and Tennis.